Anatomical pathology technologist

 - effective communication.

-Once you've obtained the Level 3 Diploma, you can apply for membership of RSPH and the AAPT.
-You can also apply for voluntary registration with the Academy for Healthcare Science (AHCS) Healthcare Science Practitioner Register and registration with the Science Council.
+Once you've obtained the Level 3 Diploma or completed the apprenticeship, you can apply for membership of RSPH and the AAPT.
+You can also apply for voluntary registration with the Academy for Healthcare Science (AHCS) Healthcare Science Practitioner Register and professional registration with the Science Council.

 Skills